rayoz6546/Rayan/Projects/README.md

 These are some of the most important projects I have had.
 Some were conducted at the University of Pittburgh, and others were professional experiences.
 Video Demos and more are provided!

+## Big Data in Medicine

+This project was conducted in 2018-2019, as part of the French Baccalaureate.
+In a group of 4, we researched several aspects of Big Data in Medicine, such as Predictive Analysis, Assisted Medicine, and Machine Learning used in diagnostics and Ultrasound scanning.
+I was responsible for the Telemedicine part, which involved the use of Artificial Intelligence to detect diseases based on ultrasound images, and Robotics employed to assist and/or replace humans in surgeries using Machine Learning.
+Along with the research part, we had to deliver a Final Production and present in front of a jury.
+For the Final Production, we worked on the specific case of the Melanoma cancer.
+We collected data about symptoms (physical and genetic) and devised a Machine Learning algorithm to predict wether a person has it based on their genetic ancestry and physical symptoms.
+As we were only in high school back then and had limited knowledge about Machine Learning and AI, we received help from faculty members and produced a simplified version of the algorithm to satisfy our requirements.
+Note that the project was written entirely in French (documents, report, etc.), however the gist of it all could be understood through the subtitles (cognites) and figures.

 ## Data Science Project

 This project was conducted during STAT1261 (Principles of Data Science), where I studied the effects of several factors on deaths by heart failures alongside 2 teammates.
 We used multiple Data Visualization and Wrangling techniques in R, and trained several Machine Learning algorithms to find the optimal accuracy.